RASHIKHANAP/SecURL/README.md

 - Share password-protected magnet links and torrents
 - [Evade censorship](#evading-censorship)

-Link Lock uses AES in GCM mode to securely encrypt passwords, and PBKDF2 and salted SHA-256 (100,000 iterations) for secure key derivation.
+SecURL uses AES in GCM mode to securely encrypt passwords, and PBKDF2 and salted SHA-256 (100,000 iterations) for secure key derivation.
 Encryption, decryption, and key derivation are all performed by the [`SubtleCrypto` API](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto).
 The